StefanCobeli/cursuri_FMI/Tehnici Web/README.md

-The final Project can be found in the "chiarFinal" folder.
+The final Project can be found in the "Proiect Final/chiarFinal" folder.
 The other files are only scratches.